engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation/README.md

 # Documentation

 Everybodies favourite topic.
 Documentation is the one topic 99% of the industry agree that it is insufficiently done and 98% agree that writing additional documentation is a hassle they cannot be arsed to do.
+Throughout our industry we consensually lament the lack of documentation across the board.

 ## Documentation drive development